peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  is <code>EFloat</code> , <code>EDecimal</code> , <code>EInteger</code> , or
  <code>ERational</code> in the <code>PeterO.Numbers</code>
   library (in .NET) or the <code>com.github.peteroupc/numbers</code>
-  artifact (in Java), converts the given object to a number of the corresponding type and throws an exception (currently IllegalStateException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not
+  artifact (in Java), or if the type is <code>BigInteger</code> or
+ <code>BigDecimal</code> in the Java version, converts the given object to
+ a number of the corresponding type and throws an exception (currently IllegalStateException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not
  <code>CBORObject.Null</code> , are considered numbers).
 Currently, this is
  equivalent to the result of <code>AsEFloat()</code> , <code>AsEDecimal()</code>
  , <code>AsEInteger</code> , or <code>AsERational()</code> , respectively, but